 Day 1 – Christchurch

-Fly into Christchurch, rent a car and head off for Tekapo, via lunch in Geraldine.
+Fly into Christchurch, rent a car and head off for Tekapo, via lunch, about 1 hour 45 minutes away, in Geraldine.
 Geraldine is a tiny town with some hidden treasures like Barkers, the fruit juice, jam, sauce and chutney company.
 Pop into their store and pick up some delicious tastes for your week, or take them home for gifts to the jealous ones you’ve left behind.
 Have lunch at Verde, which is set back off the road with a country garden and a great array of homemade food.

 About half an hour from Geraldine Fat Albert’s Smoke House is worth pulling on the brakes for.
 Alison and Keith smoke salmon, duck, venison, chorizo and you can call in and pick up something – or order a hamper online and have it ready to pick up on your way through.

-Only half an hour on and you’ll arrive in Tekapo.
+Then another half hour on and you’ll arrive in beautiful Tekapo.

 Where to stay in Tekapo